 Due to the compulsory use of electronic devices and the internet in jobs nowadays, the victims begin to feel trapped in ever going trauma.

 Nurses have full responsibility to take care of their patients and provide any relevant information about their condition to their family members.
 In some cases when they receive any ill-treatment from the patient’s parents over the phone, they cannot just block the calls.
-Nurses have to endure all the harassment and bullying because they have the responsibility towards their patients.
+Nurses have to endure all the workplace harassment and bullying because they have a responsibility towards their patients.

-How Organisations Can Prevent Cyberbullying
+How Organisations Can Prevent Workplace Cyberbullying